hacklex/CuteCAS/README.md

 framework, and the further I advance, the better my code becomes.

 I'd love to get the feedback on the code quality.
 Don't hesitate, don't pull the punches.
 I only aim to get better with this language :)

+# Why isn't polynomials module completed?

+Because I'm currently don't yet know how to prove associativity and distributivity for poly multiplication in F*.
+I have some ideas, but no concrete plan yet.
+If you have a good idea of how to pull this off -- feel free to contact me either in F* slack chat, or here via an issue.

+Of course, if you offer your own proof for that via a pull request, I'd be more than happy to add it to the library :)